Easy Pb2 Cookies

 Making peanut butter powder cookies isn’t as difficult as you may think.

-The peanut powder acts just like a flour, and when mixed with light and airy oat flour, the result is fantastic.
+When we mix that with light and airy oat flour, the result in these pb2 oatmeal cookies is fantastic.

 Unlike my popular coconut flour oatmeal cookies, which are slightly denser, this peanut butter powder cookie recipe is soft, light and delicate.